pburkindine/angular6-demo/README.md

 The backend is deployed to an EC2 using Elastic Beanstalk, and the frontend is exposed in an S3 bucket.

-Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, along with unit tests, enforce quality measures at pre-commit and in the pipeline.
+Strict linting of TypeScript, SCSS, JSON and HTML on the front-end and ES6 in the backend, along with unit tests, enforce quality measures at pre-commit and in the pipeline.